As strong as your own teeth!

 By the way: There is no upper age limit for an implant restoration.
-Especially in old age, implants can significantly improve the quality of life and health, because they allow normal and strong chewing again.
+Implants can significantly improve the quality of life and health, especially in old age, because they allow normal and strong chewing again.

 The durability of implants also depends to a large extent on how they are cared for.
-Just as with your own natural teeth, regular and careful oral care at home is necessary.
+Just as with your own natural teeth, regular and careful oral care at home is required.

 In addition, there are regular check-ups by the dentist and professional dental cleanings in the practice.

-For gaps between teeth: Single or several missing teeth can be replaced by an implant with a crown.
-This saves having to grind down the neighbouring teeth for a bridge.
-For missing back teeth: Instead of a removable partial denture, fixed implants with crowns or bridges can be made here.
-It is as if you had your own teeth again.
+For gaps between teeth: single or multiple missing teeth can be replaced by an implant with a crown.
+This saves grinding down the neighboring teeth for a bridge.
+In case of missing back teeth: Instead of a removable partial denture, fixed implants with crowns or bridges can be made here.
+It’s like having your own teeth again.

-For complete dentures: There are two possibilities here:
+For complete dentures: There are two options here:

-- 6 - 8 implants are placed per jaw and so-called bridges are attached to them.
-This means that the removable prosthesis can be dispensed with altogether and you have completely fixed teeth again.
+- 6 – 8 implants are placed per jaw and bridges are attached to them.
+This means that you can dispense with the removable denture altogether and have completely fixed teeth again.